LizardByte/Sunshine/docs/source/about/guides/app_examples.rst

 Changing Resolution and Refresh Rate (Windows)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Note:: This example uses the `QRes` tool to change the resolution and refresh rate.
+.. note:: This example uses the `QRes` tool to change the resolution and refresh rate.
    This tool can be downloaded from their `SourceForge repository <https://sourceforge.net/projects/qres/>`__.

 +----------------------+------------------------------------------------------------------------------------------------------------------+